hoang8f/android-flat-button/README.md

 Usage
 -----
-If the default values of custom attribues did not meet your requirement.
-You can easyly re-config that attribute.
+If the default values of custom attribues did not meet your requirement, you can easily re-config that attributes.
 This is sample code that you can refer. you can also browse demo app for more details.

 ### via xml (sample)
 -  Define `xmlns:fbutton="http://schemas.android.com/apk/res-auto"` on root of your xml file